 YouTube: MCZ Dub Productions

-Janice M. Acevedo is a student working towards becoming an ADR Director, and who will be graduating with her Recording Arts and Show Production diploma in May of 2021.
-From there, she hopes to move to Texas and get a start in mixing audio for anime or animation.
+Janice M. Acevedo is a Recording Arts and Show Production graduate from F.I.R.S.T.
+Institute.
+She is currently a Director of the Sound Design Department for Network Nexus Studios, and from there, she hopes to move to Texas and get a start in mixing audio for anime or animation.
+She is also taking up audio freelancing jobs, as well as freelance jobs for video editing.

 In her younger years, Janice participated in community theatre where she has been taught communication and teamwork skills.
 Janice always had a passion for ADR and sound design because she enjoys bringing visuals to life with voice over, sound, and music.
 One day, she hopes to create an animation series of her own because she wants everyone to be invested in the projects she creates.